Michdo93/Pololu-Motor-Plot-Generator-Python/README.md

 python3 motorPlot.py
 ```

-After closing all three windows you can see the
+After closing all three windows you can see in the Command Line Interface the
 * Slope of TorqueVSCurrent
   * recprocal of it
 * maximum output of the mechanical power in watts